defunctzombie/node-yummy/README.md

 ### secret [required]
 > the cookie will be encrypted using this secret string, keep it safe :)

+> The default encryption is aes256 which means your secret should be at least 256 bits (32 characters).
+It is best if you use a randomly generated string.

 ### cookie [optional]
 > the cookie options sets the default value for session cookies.
 You can